 Our participants represent diverse industry sectors, from construction and materials to financial services, support services, computers and electronics.
 They are located in 170 countries and collectively represent more than 58 million employees.

-We also have established separate policies for micro-enterprises/organizations, subsidiaries and tobacco companies:
+We also have revised our policies for micro-enterprises/organizations and subsidiaries: